tniessen/node-args.js/README.md

   <tr><td><code>-rdfoo</code></td><td>One switch (r), one flagged option (d=foo)</td></tr>
   <tr><td><code>-rfdfoo</code></td><td>Two switches (r, f), one flagged option (d=foo)</td></tr>
 </table>
-<p>Equal signs can be replaced with colons.</p>
+Equal signs can be replaced with colons.

 ## Error handling
-<p><code>parser.parse</code> throws an error if it cannot parse the given arguments.
+<code>parser.parse</code> throws an error if it cannot parse the given arguments.
 Consider this example which will print an error message if you do not pass exactly one argument:
 <pre><code>var Parser = require('args.js').Parser;
 var parser = new Parser([
   { id: 'file', required: true }